WordPress was born in 2003 and is the most widely used content publishing platform online. It’s the backbone of the web.

 There is a medium-sized learning curve to get used to it so do take some time to explore the opportunities and possibilities now open to you.

-- “Dashboard” features all the announcements such as the latest updates to the WordPress software and blogging statistics.
-You can edit the elements to suit your needs.
+“Dashboard” like seen above features all the announcements such as the latest updates to the WordPress software and blogging statistics.

-- “Pages” are more strategic than posts and are not updated daily.
+“Pages” are more strategic than posts and are not updated daily.
 They are traditionally placed in the navigation menu and contain more static information such as an “About page” or a contact form.
-I recommend you publish an about page and add a contact form to it so it’s easy for people to reach out.

 Pick a pretty WordPress design theme